The Newform $K$-Type and $p$-adic Spherical Harmonics: Introduction

 \subsection{The Archimedean Theory}

 Finally, in \hyperref[sect:archimedean]{Section \ref*{sect:archimedean}}, we compare our results to analogous results in the archimedean setting.
-The archimedean analogue of $K_n = \GL_n(\OO)$ is the orthogonal group $\Ogp(n)$ if $F = \R$ or the unitary group $\Ugp(n)$ if $F = \C$.
-The decomposition of $L^2(S^{n - 1})$ into irreducible $K_n$-modules in these settings is well-known: it is the classical theory of spherical harmonics.
+The archimedean analogue of the maximal compact subgroup $K_n = \GL_n(\OO)$ of $\GL_n(F)$ is the orthogonal group $\Ogp(n)$ if $F = \R$ and the unitary group $\Ugp(n)$ if $F = \C$.
+The decomposition of $C^{\infty}(S^{n - 1})$ into irreducible $K_n$-modules in these settings is well-known: it is the classical theory of spherical harmonics.
 These are the restriction to the unit sphere of homogeneous harmonic polynomials of a given degree if $F = \R$ or of a given bidegree if $F = \C$.
 In both cases, there exist analogues of the the zonal spherical functions $P_{\chi,m}^{\circ}$.

 The archimedean analogue of the theory of newforms and conductor exponents of a generic irreducible admissible smooth representation of $\GL_n(F)$ was recently developed by the author \cite{Hum20}.
 Over archimedean local fields, the approach of Jacquet, Piatetski-Shapiro, and Shalika \cite{JP-SS81} via congruence subgroups is no longer applicable, and instead the development of the theory of newforms is via distinguished $K_n$-types.
 Thus our alternative characterisation in the nonarchimedean setting proven in \hyperref[thm:newform]{Theorem \ref*{thm:newform}} serves to unify these two different settings.